Ami Je Ke Tomar

-Ami Je Ke Tomar (translation: Who am I to you) is a 2017 Indian Bengali-language romance drama film directed by Rabi Kinagi and produced by Shrikant Mohta and Mahendra Soni under the banner of SVF Entertainment.
+Ami Je Ke Tomar (translation: Who am I to you) is a 2017 Indian Bengali-language romance drama film directed by Ravi Kinagi and produced by Shrikant Mohta and Mahendra Soni under the banner of SVF Entertainment.
 The film stars Ankush, Sayantika Banerjee and Nusrat Jahan in the lead roles.
 The film was released on 19 May 2017.
 It is the remake of the Marathi film Mitwaa (2015) starring Swapnil Joshi, Sonalee Kulkarni and Prarthana Behere.